bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 Currently only the 4th variant works without problems with AD systems, but it is not efficient.
-The third variant requires changing the system definition to deterine which parameters are optimized.
+The third variant requires changing the system definition to determine which parameters are optimized.
 The first two need quite complex [integration with PreallocationTools](https://docs.sciml.ai/ModelingToolkit/stable/basics/FAQ/#Using-ModelingToolkit-with-Optimization-/-Automatic-Differentiation) to be used with AD-systems.